nsonaniya2010/SubDomainizer/README.md

 ## Version
 **Current version is 1.4**

+## Sources to be implemented
+findsubdomains.com api
+sublist3r api

 ## Want to Donate?
 Want to donate for the improvement in features and tools? or Liked this tool?
 [Donate Here](https://paypal.me/BugsByNeeraj)